National Institute of Technology, Tiruchirappalli: Octagon Centre

 The Octagon is the institute's primary computer centre, with eight computer labs, printing facilities and a variety of engineering software for use by students.
 The Octagon also serves as a central hub for interconnecting the campus-wide LAN.
 This LAN caters to totally six thousand users across the campus and has a 10 Gbit/s fibre optic backbone.
 The original facility, opened in 1990, was extended into the second building in 2006; there are plans to further expand the facility in view of the increase in student enrollment.
 A brand new computer centre was inaugurated in the year 2016 which houses more than three hundred computers.

+NITT Hospital

+The institute hospital is located within the campus, it is located amidst the hostel/residential zone and the academic zone.The NITT Hospital provides primary health care round the clock on all the days.NITT Hospital has casualty, OP & IP facilities, 24 hours fully equipped ambulance, 24 hours pharmacy and a clinical laboratory working during 07:00 a.m. to 09:00 p.m.